nx6xe23/Smart-Meter-Data-Imputation/README.md

 ```
 python rf_imputation.py
 ```

+The results for the following imputation techniques are as follows,
 | Error | BI | KNN | RF |
 | :----- | -- | -- | -- |
 | MAE | 0.1144 | 0.1573 | 0.1484 |